-If a MISRA warning has occurred, analyse the warning to know if that error can be avoided by modifications in the code.
-Or that violation of MISRA rule shall be commented and reasoned at the corresponding code line.
+If a Coverity issue has occurred, analyse the issue to know if that error can be avoided by modifications in the code.
+Or that violation of Coverity rule shall be commented and reasoned at the corresponding code line.

 Example:

 Not required